geko1981/FakeItEasy/Managing-issues.md

 ### Issue labels

-All issues should default to being labelled **0 - Backlog** (see Huboard below) and **P2** as the default priority level, as well as appropriate [[general labels|Issue labels#general]].
+All issues should default to being labelled **0 - Backlog** (see Huboard below) and **P2** as the default priority level (see Priorities below), as well as appropriate [[general labels|Issue labels#general]].
 This should happen ASAP after an issue is created.
 As the issue progresses, the labels should be kept up to date to reflect any insights gained.

 ### Priorities